HeZhang1994/weibo-crawler/README.md

 $ python3 WeiboDataCrawling_ALL.py
 $ # if both py2 and py3 exist on your operating system.
 ```
-The Weibo data will be saved in JuJingyi_Weibo_ALL/ folder.
+The Weibo data will be saved in user specified folder (e.g., WeiboData_JuJingyi_20190119/).

 # Motivation